-Alabama Agricultural and Mechanical University reflects the uniqueness of the traditional land-grant institution combining teaching, research, service, liberal arts, and vocational fields.
-The University offers baccalaureate, masters, and doctoral level degrees (that are compatible with the times) to all qualified and capable individuals who are interested in further developing their technical, scientific, professional, and scholastic skills and competencies.
-The University operates in the three-fold function of teaching, research, extension and other public service.
-Alabama A&M University, a center for excellence, provides an educational environment for the emergence of scholars, scientists, leaders, critical thinkers, and other contributors to a global society.
-In cooperation with business, industry, governmental agencies, and other private and community-based institutions, Alabama A&M University provides a laboratory where theory is put into practice globally.
-Further, the University is committed to:
+Alabama Agricultural and Mechanical University reflects the uniqueness of the traditional land-grant institution combining instruction, research, service, liberal arts, and sciences.
+The University offers baccalaureate, masters, and doctoral level degrees that are compatible with the times to all qualified and capable individuals who are interested in further developing their applied scientific, professional, scholastic skills and competencies.
+The University operates in the traditional functions of instruction, research, extension and other public service.
+Alabama A&M University, a center of excellence, provides an educational environment for the emergence of scholars, scientists, leaders, critical thinkers, and other contributors to a global society.